Jungle Trek - In Search of Wild Chimpanzees

 I felt as if we slipped into another world as the calls of unfamiliar birds and unseen wildlife echoed above the sounds of our guides’ machetes as they cleared narrow paths through a jumble of lush vines and exotic plants.
 The thrilling hoots and calls of distant chimpanzees lead us further into the dense forest.

-Over the next three days we spotted troops of chimpanzees on several occasions during our treks through the forest.
-These wild chimpanzees have been carefully studied by researchers since the 1970s and the chimps pay little attention to us.
+Over the next three days, we spot troops of chimpanzees on several occasions during our treks through the forest.
+Researchers have carefully studied these wild chimpanzees since the 1970s, and the chimps pay little attention to us.

 Experiencing the thrill of an untouched remote wilderness will inspire my paintings for years to come.